 Private and Public Projects – The Prompt Payment Act

 Finally, unlike the statutes discussed above, the Prompt Payment Act (NJSA 2A:30A-1, et seq.) applies to both private and public projects.

-The PPA not only provides interest on late payments (at the rate of Prime Plus 1%), but if you file suit under the statute, the prevailing party is entitled to reasonable attorney fees.
+The PPA not only provides interest on late payments (at the rate of Prime plus 1%), but if you sue under the statute, the prevailing party is entitled to reasonable attorney fees.

-In summary, the CLL, MMLL, and Bond Act are all fast-tracked remedies.
-If you’re going to use them, you need to move quickly and be familiar with all the required procedures.
-However, they can be very effective tools for getting paid.
+In summary, the CLL, MMLL and Bond Act are all fast-tracked remedies.
+If you’re going to use them, you need to move quickly, and need to be familiar with all the required procedures.
+However, they can be very powerful tools for getting paid.

-A standard collection action for breach of contract, which adds counts under the Trust Fund Law and PPA, not only gives you more time to react but also provides grounds for personal liability, statutory interest, and attorney fees.
-This can be very powerful.
+A standard collection action for breach of contract, which adds counts under the Trust Fund Act and PPA, not only gives you more time to react, but also provides grounds for personal liability, statutory interest and attorney fees.
+This can also be very powerful.

-If you’re a construction supplier, you and your collection lawyer should be aware of the various remedies available to you, what their requirements are, and how to best use them to your advantage.
+If you’re a construction supplier, you and your lawyer should be aware of the various remedies available to you, what their requirements are and how to best use them to your advantage.